 HIGHLIGHTS

-- Jaecoo J5 price in Nepal is expected to be between Rs.
-55 Lakhs to Rs.
-60 Lakhs.
+- Jaecoo J5 price in Nepal is Rs.
+60.99 Lakhs.

-- J5 features a 155 kW PMS Motor and a 58.9 kWh Lithium-ion Battery pack.
+- It features a 155 kW PMS Motor and a 58.9 kWh Lithium-ion Battery pack.

 The Jaecoo J5 EV made its official debut at the 2025 Indonesia International Motor Show (IIMS) and is gearing up for a fourth-quarter launch in Malaysia.
 Built on the same platform as its ICE sibling (which comes with a 1.6-liter turbocharged engine and offers both FWD and AWD options), the J5 EV is part of Jaecoo’s broader push into Southeast Asia.

 But, interestingly, the electric version isn’t just a simple powertrain swap.
 The EV model looks noticeably different from its ICE counterpart, bringing fresh design cues that set it apart.
-Even more intriguing is the buzz that Nepal could be the first market to get the J5 EV.
+Even more intriguing is the buzz that Nepal is one of the first market to get the J5 EV.
+So, should we feel excited about being at the forefront?
+Or should we tread carefully, knowing we might be the first ones ironing out the kinks?

 What is the Price of Jaecoo J5 in Nepal?

-Now, let’s have a quick look at the key specifications of Jaecoo J5 in Nepal for 2025.
+Let’s have a quick look at the key specifications of Jaecoo J5 in Nepal for 2025.

 Jaecoo J5 Specifications